niplav/site/now.md

 ### Abandoned

-These have been (for various reasons) abandoned.
+These texts have been (for various reasons) abandoned.

 * [Life Improvements in 2030](./life_improvements_2030.html)
 * [Reward Long Content](./reward.html)